wireapp/wire-docs/src/how-to/scim/index.rst

 Wire supports the `SCIM <http://www.simplecloud.info/>`__ (`RFC 7643 <https://tools.ietf.org/html/rfc7643>`__) protocol to create, update and delete users.

 Note that connecting a SCIM client to Wire also disables the functionality to create new users in the SSO login process.
+This functionality is when a token is created (see below).

 To set up the connection of your SCIM client (e.g. Azure Active Directory) you need to provide